Downtown Baltimore Focus Areas.

 • 11

-Develop a comprehensive strategy for the Downtown Government Center arrow
+Develop a comprehensive strategy for the Downtown Government Center

 The City of Baltimore is embarking on a strategic initiative to reimagine its downtown government administrative campus.
 A task force will be convened to envision the future of these facilities, focusing on optimizing the city's footprint and driving economic development.
 This effort aims to analyze the potential for consolidating and repurposing existing spaces to reduce portfolio costs while identifying opportunities for value creation.
 Ultimately, this holistic approach seeks to enhance efficiency, effectiveness, and community engagement within Baltimore's governmental infrastructure.